FriendTeamInc/VodBot/README.md

 ...with more features to come!

 # Installation
 VodBot can be installed with `pip install vodbot`.
 You can also install by cloning the repo and running `pip install .` for the latest commits and changes, although this isn't recommended.
-This will not install FFmpeg, that must be done separately.
+This will not install FFmpeg or any of the optional dependencies, that must be done separately.

 Dependencies/Requirements:
-* [FFmpeg](https://www.ffmpeg.org/) (Must be in your PATH environment variable)
+* [FFmpeg](https://ffmpeg.org/) (Must be in your PATH environment variable) ([recommended quick install](https://github.com/BtbN/FFmpeg-Builds))
 * [Python 3.7+](https://www.python.org/)
     * [argcomplete](https://pypi.org/project/argcomplete/)
     * [dataclasses-json](https://pypi.org/project/dataclasses-json/)